Dinamo shock Chelsea to ruin Aubameyang's debut

 Chelsea grew increasingly desperate as the match wore and their luck was out in the closing stages.

-James hit the post with a ferocious drive before Mason Mount's close-range effort was repelled by Dominik Livakovic.
+James hit the post with a ferocious drive before Mason Mount's close-range effort was repelled by Dominik Livakovic as Dinamo won for only the sixth time in 43 matches in the competition.

 © 2022 AFP